MagicSetEditorPacks/Full-Magic-Pack/data/magic-modules.mse-include/symbols/readme.txt

 #### making a folder containing the 8 variants (w u b r g m c a),
 #### make a single PNG image file with the same name as that folder.

-#### If the modal symbols need to use the same background as the normal ones:
+#### If the modal symbols need to use the same background and textures as the normal ones:
 transform_symbol_modal_uses_normal_background := { true }

 #### If you need to move the icon placement within the symbol image: